DCFApixels/Unity-DebugX/README.md

 <br>

 # Define Symbols
+All Define Symbols can be changed in the settings window
-+ `DISABLE_DEBUGX_INBUILD` - By default, Gizmos will be drawn in the project build.
++ `DEBUGX_DISABLE_INBUILD` - By default, Gizmos will be drawn in the project build.
 This define disables drawing.
-It can also be enabled or disabled in the DebugX settings window.
++ `DEBUGX_ENABLE_PHYSICS2D` - Enable Physics2D Gizmos.
++ `DEBUGX_ENABLE_PHYSICS3D` - Enable Physics3D Gizmos.